Let Us Properly Guide You Through Your Divorce Or Separation

 - Retirement or pension assets

-While we are very good at working toward the division of small marital estates, Stephanie Murphy excels at sorting out complicated divorces.
-Our law firm can work the numbers on your behalf to minimize the cost to you and to maximize your share of the assets.
+While we are very good at working toward the division of small marital estates, Stephanie Murphy excels at navigating complicated divorces.
+Our law firm will carefully analyze your financial position, and the value of the assets at stake, to minimize the cost of your divorce and maximize your share of the assets.

 Help Through Mediation And Litigation